SrKoDes/scripts/docker/docker_guide.md

 `docker container kill $(docker ps -q)`-kill all containers

-`docker commit 7fef ncat:v1.0` create an image name:tag -done

 `docker run --rm -ti ncat:v1.0 bash` rm will remove the container after we start a container from this image

 `docker rmi alpine` - remove images?

 `docker run -ti -d imagename:imagetag bash` -d is to run it in the background

-`docker attach containerid` - logs in to the container

 `ctrl + q` will exit container without closing it